-Figure 3 displays a simplified overview of the entire project assessment process resulting in the set of CBA market and network indicators described in this Guideline.
+Figure 3 displays a simplified overview of the entire project assessment process resulting in the set of CBA market and network indicators that are described in this guideline.

 Figure 3: Schematic project assessment process.
-Whereas 'CBA market indicators' and 'CBA network indicators' are the direct outcome of market and network studies, respectively, 'project costs' (see 5.10 and 5.11) and 'residual impacts' (see 5.13, 5.14 and 5.15) are obtained without the use of simulations.
+While 'CBA market indicators' and 'CBA network indicators' are the direct outcome of market and network studies11, respectively, 'project costs' (see 6.14 and 6.15) and 'residual impacts' (see 6.18, 0 and 6.19) are obtained without the use of simulations.